 Aegon Group Credit Name Limit Policy also applies to the reinsurance arrangements in respect of protection insurance business.
+Broadly, the exposure limit to each insurer is based on their external credit rating.
 However, we have specific agreement from Aegon Group for certain extended limits (reviewed annually) which take in to account the more limited range of reinsurers and the need to support continued protection insurance new business activity to support the Medium-Term Plan.